grimme-lab/xtb_docs/source/mtd.rst

 .. code:: bash

- > xtb coord --input xcontrol --metadyn
+ > xtb --md --input metadyn.inp coord

 In the file ``xtb.trj`` we can find our trajectory.
 We can analyze the structures now by displaying them in a molecular graphics editor (e.g., `MOLDEN`_, `VMD`_ etc. )